Noticias del Software

 Sobre el teclado hay una copia del documento que describe el sistema de hipertexto propuesto por Berners-Lee en marzo de 1989.
 Pegado al frente del gabinete, a la derecha, se ve un cartel que inspira ternura, considerando lo que vino después.
 Escrito a mano en marcador rojo, reza: "Esta máquina es un servidor. ¡No apagar!"

 No sólo era un servidor.
 Era el primero de su tipo, el primer servidor Web.
-Se llamaba CERN httpd (la es por daemon , la palabra que se usa en Unix para denominar los procesos en segundo plano) y fue discontinuado en 1996.
+Se llamaba CERN httpd (la d es por daemon , la palabra que se usa en Unix para denominar los procesos en segundo plano) y fue discontinuado en 1996.
 Dato curioso: este software sufría el bug del 2000, el error que aquejó a muchos sistemas que asignaban dos dígitos para el año y que, por lo tanto, podían confundir el 2000 con 1900.

 Avión a chorro